brianmacdonald/ATGMemcached/readme.md

 ATGMemcached
 ------------

-WIP of a Memcached Distributed Cache alternative to Oracle Coherence.
+A Memcached Distributed Cache alternative to Oracle Coherence for the ATG Framework